 Anyone who comes to a star gaze should turn off your car lights as soon as possible, and give warning before you turn on your lights to leave.
 Don’t use a flashlight unless it has a deep red filter over it.
 Few things irritate astronomers more than losing their night vision.
 It takes at least 15 minutes to get it back, longer if the person was observing very dim objects such as faint galaxies.
 While at the star gaze, don’t forget to breathe deeply.
 Low blood oxygen begins to reduce night vision in just a few seconds.

 Feel free to ask anyone what they are looking at and if you can take a look.
 Most astronomers love sharing their passion.
 But get permission before turning any knobs, such as that one you just know is the focusing knob.
 It may not be!
-Finally, please do not smoke near the telescopes because the smoke coats the lenses and mirrors.
-If you do smoke, please do it downwind and at a distance.
+Finally, please do not smoke or vape near the telescopes because smoke and vapor can coat the lenses and mirrors.
+If you do smoke or vape, please do it downwind and at a distance.

 Nature comes to the forefront at a star gaze.
 What a person looks like doesn’t matter (it’s too dark to see each other!).
 What matters is the shared enjoyment of the universe beyond our little blue marble.
 It takes you out of the workaday world and helps you realize there is more to the universe than this myopic view we have in the daytime.